The Undergraduate Program administers all Family Practice courses for UBC undergraduate medical students.

 Students gain clinical experience by working one-on-one with a rural physician at a remote location for four weeks.
-Positions are posted throughout the province
+Positions are throughout the province.

-The UBC Family Practice Residency Program is resourced, coordinated, and supported centrally within the Department of Family Practice, and is accredited by the College of Family Physicians of Canada.
+The UBC Family Practice Residency Program is resourced, coordinated, and supported through the Department of Family Practice.
+It is a two-year program accredited by the College of Family Physicians of Canada.

 We use a distributed model of education, whereby training is delivered at 19 sites across British Columbia, ranging from large urban centres to rural regions.